Dog The Bounty Hunter’s Wife Beth Chapman Will Speak To A Florida Church About Her Cancer Battle

-Dog The Bounty Hunter’s wife Beth Chapman will speak about her cancer battle at a Florida church for a Mother’s Day event, her first public-speaking engagement since her cancer diagnosis last fall.
+Dog The Bounty Hunter’s wife, Beth Chapman, will speak about her cancer battle at a Florida church for a Mother’s Day event.
+This will be her first public speaking engagement since her cancer diagnosis last fall.

-As Pop Culture reports, Beth has been invited to Bradenton, Florida’s The Source Church, where she’s expected to deliver a message of “hope, faith and of a Mother’s highest place of honor,” according to the church’s social media accounts.
+As Pop Culture reports, Beth has been invited to The Source Church in Bradenton, Florida, where she’s expected to deliver a message of “hope, faith and of a Mother’s highest place of honor,” according to the church’s social media accounts.
 Her husband, Duane “Dog” Chapman, will also be in attendance, although he is not expected to speak.

 Beth, 51, was first diagnosed with cancer in 2017.
 She was treated for Stage 2 throat cancer at the time, and later fully recovered — or so she believed.
 However, in late 2018 she was taken in for emergency surgery, where doctors found out that the cancer had spread to her lungs.
-She has been battling cancer ever since, reportedly though chemotherapy or possibly through an unspecified alternative treatment, depending on conflicting reports.
+She has been battling cancer ever since, reportedly though chemotherapy — or possibly through an unspecified alternative treatment, depending on conflicting accounts.

-Regardless of how she is fighting cancer, she has attempted to remain positive throughout.
+Regardless of how she is fighting her cancer, she has attempted to remain positive throughout.
 Speaking to a local radio station, Beth told the hosts that the cancer battle has been the fight of her life.

 “Fighting cancer is the toughest battle I’ve ever been in.
 But my faith in God and the love of my family is helping me through.
 I am so honored to have been asked by Pastors Ralph and Joanne to share my story with their congregation, especially on Mother’s Day.”